 This brochure provides a resource for families who want to find out more and apply to pathways where their children can become bilingual/biliterate and culturally competent.
 Currently, there are more than 200 Dual Language Education programs in grades TK-12 available in the following program models: Two-Way Immersion, One-Way Immersion, and World Language Immersion.
-The programs are offered in Spanish, Korean, Mandarin, French, Armenian, Arabic, and Filipino.
+The programs are offered in Spanish, Korean, Mandarin, French, Armenian, Arabic, and Japanese.
 New programs are added each year.

 Dual Language Education Programs are located on regular school campuses with access to activities and experiences shared with the host school.
 Please review the following Dual Language Education school list to determine the programs that fit your child’s needs.
 For more information regarding a specific program at a given school site, please call the school using the telephone number listed there.

 What are the goals of the instructional program?